-- an organisation, or your project partner is an organisation, included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' (www.nationalredress.gov.au) - an employer of 100 or more employees that has not complied with the Workplace Gender Equality Act (2012) - an individual - unincorporated association - any organisation not included in section 4.1 - a non-corporate Commonwealth entity.
+- a recipient of, or partner to, a MERiL stage 2 grant for the same proposed technology solution - an organisation, or your project partner is an organisation, included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' (www.nationalredress.gov.au) - an employer of 100 or more employees that has not complied with the Workplace Gender Equality Act (2012). - an individual - unincorporated association - any organisation not included in section 4.1 - a non-corporate Commonwealth entity.